hahnp13/ALS6502C-LMANR-Manual/docs/03-Module_4.md

 <p class="caption">(\#fig:unnamed-chunk-5)Histogram of insect counts.</p>
 </div>

-The distribution is not visually normal but remember, with linear models the assumption of normality is not necessarily with the response variable but is instead about the errors (residuals of the model).
-Therefore, this histogram can hint of what sort of transformations we may want to use to have a model that better meets assumptions.
+The distribution does not quite look normal.
+Remember that with linear models the assumption of normality is not necessarily with the response variable but is instead about the errors (residuals of the model).
+Therefore, this histogram can hint of what sort of transformations (or distribution) we may want to use to have a model that better meets assumptions.

 While not ideal let's construct a linear model to examine the effect of the different sprays on insect counts without executing any data transformations or applying fancy GLMs: